mayankkudwan/ExpenseTracker/README.md

 providing a timely warning to help you stay within your financial limits.

 ## Features
+**Add Expenses**:
-**Add Expenses**: Easily add your daily expenses to the tracker.
+ - Easily add your daily expenses to the tracker.
-**View Expenses as Pie Chart**: Visualize your expenses in a pie chart to understand your spending habits better.
+**View Expenses as Pie Chart**:
+- Visualize your expenses in a pie chart to understand your spending habits better.
+**Background Services**:
-**Background Services**: Receive email notifications if you exceed your monthly budget, ensuring you stay informed about your spending.
+- Receive email notifications if you exceed your monthly budget, ensuring you stay informed about your spending.
+**MERN Stack**:
-**MERN Stack**: Built with MongoDB, Express, React, and Node.js for a seamless and efficient user experience.
+- Built with MongoDB, Express, React, and Node.js for a seamless and efficient user experience.

 ## Technologies Used
+**Frontend**:
-**Frontend**: React
+ - React
+**Backend**:
-**Backend**: Node.js, Express
+- Node.js, Express
+**Database**:
-Database: MongoDB
+- MongoDB

 ### Install Dependencies